 When all the paint was dry I covered it all with one coat of Minwax Polycrylic.

 Here’s a close up.
 I just painted over the handles on this one… so much easier!
+I wet distressed the handles, too, so some of the gold showed through.

 Hope you enjoyed this big jewelry box makeover, now take a look at these other ideas for painted jewelry boxes!